 Breast cancer treatment

-The primary goal of treatment is to remove the visible disease.
+The primary goal of breast cancer treatment is to remove the visible disease.

 The first step in treating the disease, then, is usually surgery.
 The type of surgery will be discussed by the Surgeon with the patient.
 After the operation and based on some data that will emerge mainly from the histological examination, Radiotherapy, Chemotherapy, Hormone therapy may be needed.